samthelin/games-pythonista-ADogsLife/README.md

 ![](ADogsLife_GIF.gif)

-The code still needs a facelift and is lacking in comments.
-This will be fixed in the near future.

-The game is at a beta stage and is being continously extended.
+The game is at a beta stage and is being continously improved.
 A future version will include sheep, with the dog's aim being to protect these from the wolf.